Sequential Monte Carlo for Policy Optimization in Continuous POMDPs: Evaluation Details

 SLAC, DualSMC, and DVRL all use soft actor-critic~\citep[SAC,][]{haarnoja2018softa} as the base RL algorithm.
 Our SAC implementation and the hyperparameters chosen for training are based on the implementations in CleanRL~\citep{huang2022cleanrl} and Brax~\citep{brax2021github}.
 Please see the code for full hyperparameter specification for all reference algorithms.

 For all algorithms considered~(including P3O), we use a particle filter with 32 particles to track the belief state.
 Additionally, for P3O, the outer particle filter has 128 particles.
-Unlike in Algorithm~\ref{alg:policy-gradient}, which would use all 128 trajectories to perform one gradient step, we use mini-batches of 16 trajectories and perform 8 gradient updates per nested SMC run to improve sample efficiency.
+Unlike in Algorithm~\ref{alg:policy-gradient}, which would use all 128 trajectories to perform one gradient step, we use mini-batches to perform multiple gradient updates per nested SMC run to improve sample efficiency.

 For P3O, we use an additional slew rate penalty in the reward function that penalizes large changes in action in adjacent time steps.
-We found that this was necessary to ensure that the trajectories sampled using Algorithm~\ref{alg:nested-pf} are smooth-enough for the GRU networks to learn.
+We found that this was necessary to ensure that the trajectories sampled using Algorithm~\ref{alg:nested-pf} are smooth enough for the GRU networks to learn.

 All our experiments were carried out on an NVIDIA A100 80GB GPU.
-For complete details, including the scripts used for the experiments, see the code attached in the supplementary material.
+For complete details, including the scripts used for the experiments, see the source code at \url{https://github.com/Sahel13/particle-pomdp}.